 But the ability to predict SKU-level sales using spreadsheets is not a scalable practice given the sheer amount of data that should be accounted for when forecasting sales, inventory, manufacturing and distribution.
 While these aforementioned, data-driven approaches may at times be sufficient, there’s no consistent benchmarking of predictive error, which can result in serious forecasting errors.

-Ash Patel, the Chief Information Officer of IRI, a market intelligence company, suggests letting the machines do the heavy lifting … [to] sort through trillions of combinations of relevant data points.
+Ash Patel, the Chief Information Officer of IRI, a market intelligence company, suggests letting the machines "do the heavy lifting… [to] sort through trillions of combinations of relevant data points."

-Another use case for machine learning within CPG is in understanding how best to deploy marketing dollars when selling via an online marketplace, such as Amazon or Shopify.
+Another use for machine learning within CPG is in understanding how best to deploy marketing dollars when selling via an online marketplace, such as Amazon or Shopify.
 This means ingesting large amounts of data, including keyword search statistics, social media ad spend statistics, search engine keyword performance reports, and product reviews for all competitor products.
 Based on this information, data science teams will model out different scenarios in an attempt to quantify the impact of each data point and ultimately choose the optimal scenario.

 The benefits of applying machine learning models to the retail industry are often quantifiable in dollars.
-For example, increasing sales prediction accuracy can translate to less expedited shipping costs, less working capital tied up in inventory, fewer unplanned production runs, and fewer lost sales from stock outages.
+For example, increasing sales prediction accuracy can translate to fewer expedited shipping costs, less working capital tied up in inventory, fewer unplanned production runs, and fewer lost sales from stock outages.
 Deploying marketing dollars more efficiently can result in a greater advertising conversion rate and increased sales.

 This process can be somewhat challenging if a CPG company’s data, from inventory to sales, is spread across different legacy systems.
 Other complicating factors include poorly organized data, or data that’s siloed in different departments across the company.

 Meanwhile, the number of different data points that can affect sales is massive.
-This should include all sales history, consumption data, weather, search engine statistics, social media mentions, ingredient lists, brick and mortar foot traffic data, and much, much more.
+This should include all sales history, consumption data, weather, search engine statistics, social media mentions, ingredient lists, brick-and-mortar foot traffic data, and much, much more.
 As you can imagine, consuming all of this data is better suited to a machine learning approach run on enterprise-grade servers rather than an Excel model run on an analyst’s laptop.